 Updated November 2018

-6 ways to manage breast augmentation expectations—and get better results because of it
+6 ways to manage expectations before breast augmentation consultation—and get better results because of it

 1. Recognize the limitations of different breast augmentation and implant types

 If you've done your research, you've found there is a lot more to breast augmentation than choosing saline or silicone implants.
 There are various implant shapes, textures, placements, incision sites, and profiles—all of which have disadvantages and advantages.